zhgzhg/Drizzle/README.md

 * __@DependsOn__ _library_name_::(_library_version_ | _library_uri_)
   * Downloads libraries or installs local ones
   * __More__ than 1 marker can be used.
   * _library_name_ must be unique.
-In case of duplicated library names, the last one will be respected.
+In case of duplicated library names, the first one will be respected.
   * The version can be either specified directly or via conditional expressions.
     * Full list of the supported expressions at: https://github.com/npm/node-semver#ranges
     * In case _library_uri_ is specified instead of _library_version_: